-where $M$ is the black hole mass and $\beta$ quantifies the strength of quantum corrections induced by GUP effects.
-Combining the previous results, the line element in the vicinity of the horizon transforms into the characteristic Rindler form:
+\emph{Full steps for the $\rho$-map and metric reduction are given in App.~\ref{app:Rindler-map}}, combining the previous results, the line element in the vicinity of the horizon transforms into the characteristic Rindler form:

 where the geometry manifestly splits into a two-dimensional Rindler-like $(t, \rho)$ sector, supplemented by a transverse spherical geometry characterized by the horizon radius $r_+$.
 Such a representation explicitly reveals the presence of a horizon and provides insight into local inertial observers' perspectives near the black hole.
 Indeed, a static observer positioned at a constant $\rho$ experiences a proper acceleration, as measured in a locally inertial frame, given by: